edbizarro/slacker-iugu/README.md

 ### 2. Load service provider

-You need to update your `config/app.php` configuration file to register our service provider, adding this line on `providers` array:
+You need to update your `config/app.php` configuration file to register our service provider, adding this lines on `providers` array:

 ```php
 // config/app.php